rancher-sandbox/rancher-desktop/src/go/networking/README.md

 ```

 ## host-switch
 `host-switch` runs on the Windows host and acts as a receiver for all traffic originating from the network namespace within the WSL VM.
 It performs a handshake to find the right VM to talk to over `AF_VSOCK`.
 Once a correct VM is found, it then listens for the incoming traffic from that VM.
-In additon to this, it can provide a DNS resolver that runs in the user space network along with an API that allows for dynamic port forwarding.
+In addition to this, it can provide a DNS resolver that runs in the user space network along with an API that allows for dynamic port forwarding.

 ## network-setup
 Its main responsibility is to respond to the handshake request from the `host-switch.exe`, create a network namespace and start the `vm-switch` subprocess in the newly created network namespace.
 In addition, it also calls unshare with provided arguments through `--unshare-args`.
 Below is a sequence diagram demonstrating the process.
 The process also establishes a Virtual Ethernet pair consisting of two endpoints: `veth-rd0` and `veth-rd1`. `veth-rd0` resides within the default namespace and is configured to listen on the IP address `192.168.1.1`.
 Conversely, `veth-rd1` is located within a network namespace and is assigned the IP address `192.168.1.2`.